cloudcreate-dk/essentials-project/components/README.md

 ```

 Per default only the `EssentialsComponentsConfiguration` is auto-configured:
 - Jackson/FasterXML JSON modules:
   - `EssentialTypesJacksonModule`
   - `EssentialsImmutableJacksonModule` (if `Objenesis` is on the classpath)
   - `ObjectMapper` with bean name `essentialComponentsObjectMapper` which provides good defaults for JSON serialization
 - `Jdbi` to use the provided Spring `DataSource`
-- `SpringTransactionAwareJdbiUnitOfWorkFactory` configured using the Spring provided `PlatformTransactionManager`
+- `SpringTransactionAwareJdbiUnitOfWorkFactory` configured to use the Spring provided `PlatformTransactionManager`
   - This `UnitOfWorkFactory` will only be auto-registered if the `SpringTransactionAwareEventStoreUnitOfWorkFactory` is not on the classpath (see `EventStoreConfiguration`)
 - `PostgresqlFencedLockManager` using the `essentialComponentsObjectMapper` as JSON serializer
+  - Supports additional properties:
+  - ```
+    essentials.fenced-lock-manager.fenced-locks-table-name=fenced_locks
+    essentials.fenced-lock-manager.lock-confirmation-interval=5s
+    essentials.fenced-lock-manager.lock-time-out=12s
+    ```
 - `PostgresqlDurableQueues` using the `essentialComponentsObjectMapper` as JSON serializer
+  - Supports additional properties:
+  - ```
+    essentials.durable-queues.shared-queue-table-name=durable_queues
+    ```
 - `Inboxes`, `Outboxes` and `DurableLocalCommandBus` configured to use `PostgresqlDurableQueues`
 - `LocalEventBus<Object>` with bus-name `default` and Bean name `eventBus`
 - `ReactiveHandlersBeanPostProcessor` (for auto-registering `EventHandler` and `CommandHandler` Beans with the `EventBus`'s and `CommandBus` beans found in the `ApplicationContext`)
 - Automatically calling `Lifecycle.start()`/`Lifecycle.stop`, on any Beans implementing the `Lifecycle` interface, when the `ApplicationContext` is started/stopped

 If your project also specifies the
 ```
 <dependency>
     <groupId>dk.cloudcreate.essentials.components</groupId>